rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

          DeckLink object if it is known that the image source has not changed.
       :type refresh_source: bool
       :arg ts: The timestamp value passed to the image source object to compute the image.
-         If unspecified, the BGE clock is used.
+         If unspecified, the Range clock is used.
       :type ts: float